Opening: Stitched in Sovereignty exhibition

-Join us for our First Saturday Open House plus the opening of Stiched in Sovereignty: Contemporary Beadwork from Indigenous North America.
+Celebrate with us the opening of Stitched in Sovereignty: Contemporary Beadwork from Indigenous North America.
 The exhibition features a round dozen beaded objects created by some of the most outstanding emerging and established beadwork artists in Native America.
 It will run through Oct.
 31, 2020.

-Guest curated by Chelsea Herr (Choctaw), formerly an intern at the Couse-Sharp Historic Site, who is a PhD candidate in the Native American Art History program at the University of Oklahoma.
-Ms. Herr and Taos scholar Dr. E. Jane Burns will give an informal talk about their co-authorship of The Couse Collection of Native Beadwork, published in May by The Couse Foundation.
-The brand-new book will be available for sale and can be signed by the authors.
+Guest curated by Chelsea Herr, PhD (Choctaw), formerly an intern at the Couse-Sharp Historic Site, curator of Indigenous Art and Culture at the Gilcrease Museum in Tulsa, OK.
+Dr. Herr and Taos scholar Dr. E. Jane Burns also co-authored The Couse Collection of Native Beadwork, published by The Couse Foundation and available at couse-sharp.org/shop June 1.

 Featured artists include Molly Murphy Adams (Lakota descent), Katherine Boyer (Métis), Brit Ellis (Onondaga), Samantha Jacobs (Seneca), Shelby Rowe (Chicaksaw), and Kellen Trenal (Nez Perce).